Wehrmachtserdbeere/Natsuki-Bot/Readme.md

 ## Images / ASCII Art

 When starting the bot, you may see ASCII image art.
-You can remove this by editing the `async def on_ready()` command, and removing `natsukis.json`.
+You can remove this by setting `enable_ascii` to `False` inside `settings.py`.

 Similarly, you can add more art by following the JSON file format, and adding your own ASCII art.
 The JSON is stuctured as follows: